opencog/atomspace/Design-Notes.md

 7 November 2025
 ---------------
-Today's issue: FilterLink vs. CollectionLink.
+Today's issue: FilterLink vs. CollectionOfLink.
 They seem to conceptually overlap, but its not clear if they can be unified or should be unified.

   FilterLink